Select from the topics below to find out more about Gettysburg College.

 Just 80 minutes from the culture and history of Washington, D.C., an hour from Baltimore, and 45 minutes from the state capital of Harrisburg as well as 117 miles from Philadelphia, and 212 miles from New York City.
 Gettysburg College sponsors a shuttle service to and from area transportation centers and area cities.

 An extensive and popular program of international study is available through the Center for Global Education.
-More than 50% of Gettysburg students study nationally and internationally for one semester or a year; some summer programs are also available.
+More than half of Gettysburg students study nationally and internationally for one semester or a year; some summer programs are also available.

 One of only 19 chapters of Phi Beta Kappa in Pennsylvania.
 Honorary or professional societies in 16 academic areas.
 Academic honor code in effect since 1957.